 Once you have the items 1, 2 and 3, you will need to download a V317 DVLA transfer form from the DVLA website.

 Once downloaded, complete the form with the details of the donor vehicle on the left hand side and the receiving vehicle on the right hand side.
 Each respective owner of the vehicles will need to sign the transfer form at the bottom to confirm the application and then this form must be posted to DVLA, Swansea.
 SA99 1DS along with a fee of £80.00 payable to DVLA for the transfer fee.

 The DVLA quote the transfer time as 4-6 weeks although in our experience it generally takes about 3 weeks to receive the new documents.
-If you are still confused, we offer a check and send service for just £25.00 plus VAT whereby you can post all your documents to us and we will complete the transfer for you in 7 working days instead of the 6 weeks quoted by DVLA.
+If you are still confused, we offer a check and send service for just £25.00 plus VAT whereby you can post all your documents to us and we will complete the transfer for you in 7 working days.
 Call us on 01639 888833 for details or view our handy How to transfer a number plate from one car to another video.

 Its very important to remember that once the transfer has taken place, the insurance company should be notified as soon as possible to ensure continued cover.
 Please also see our "How-To" guides on how to transfer a number plate from a retention certificate to a car and also on how to transfer a number plate from a car to a retention certificate.